 React Based Static Site Generators

-As content types and consumption platforms further diversify, API and CDN ecosystem grow more, and modern browsers abilities continue to evolve, it’s safe to presume that the adoption for both of these approaches will only increase from here.
+As content types and consumption platforms further diversify, API and CDN ecosystems grow more, and modern browser abilities continue to evolve, it’s safe to presume that the adoption of these approaches will grow.

-So you know React, and you’re ready to take advantage of Jamstack.
-All you’ll need is a static site generator to bridge the gap...so to speak.
+Why are we mentioning all of these here?
+Well, if you know React, and you’re ready to take advantage of the headless architecture and Jamstack, all you’ll need is a static site generator to bridge the gap...so to speak.

-A static site generator generates an entire website from completely static HTML files, pre-built without any calls to the database or external data sources and server-side processing.
+A static site generator generates a website to completely static HTML files, pre-built without any calls to the database or external data sources and server-side processing.

 As the online world evolved, websites have become highly complex.
 An influx of plugins and add-ons caused the websites to become slow, insecure, and complex to maintain.
 Static site generators address these problems.

-A growing static site generators space plays a huge role in building a faster and better web.
+A growing static site generator space plays a huge role in building a faster and better web.

-On the other hand, dynamic pages generate content/pages with the help of a server for each page request.
-That means that each time you refresh a page, you’ll be served with a newly server-generated page that may be different from the previous one.
+On the other hand, dynamic pages generate content/pages with the help of a server or a serverless function for each page request.
+That means that each time you refresh a page, you’ll be served with a newly generated page that may differ from the previous one.

-Static site generators bring on a slew of benefits by solving the problems otherwise associated with dynamic websites.
+Static site generators bring on many benefits by solving problems otherwise associated with dynamic websites.

 Static site pages are HTML files that aren’t connected to any database.
 Because of this, cybercriminals cannot do SQL database injections (for example) or find similar server-side flaws.